royashbrook/royashbrook.github.io/_posts/2010-06-02-how-to-automatically-play-and-loop-a-youtube-video.md

 http://www.youtube.com/watch?v=Ed49S2nyBD0

 The ID from this video is Ed49S2nyBD0.
-Just replace the that ID in the url below and form the URL the same as below and autoplay and loop till your heart is content. =P
+Just replace the that ID in the url below and form the URL the same as below and autoplay and loop till your heart is content. 😛

 http://www.youtube.com/v/Ed49S2nyBD0&autoplay=1&loop=1